 MinFuture has set up a Task Force looking at addressing terminology issues and delivering a glossary that will be part of the common MFA methodology.
 The Task Force will also explore the impact of the identified challenges in delivering a coherent outcome.

-Recommendations about expanding this glossary and ensuring that it is used as the basis of future work in this area will be provided within the common MFA methodology but also the roadmap.
+Recommendations about expanding this glossary and ensuring that it is used as the basis of future work in this area will be developed and available through this website, planned to be published in December 2018.